squeaknode/squeak/docs/how-squeak-protocol-works.md

 This document describes the challenges and how the Squeak protocol solves them with cryptography.

 ## The problem of incentives in a decentralized social network
-There have been many attempts at creating a decentralized protocol for social media.
+There have been many attempts to create a protocol for decentralized social media.
 Almost all of them rely on some kind of relay in the network, that accepts posts from users and makes them available to other users.

 ### Existing protocols